-Print Wizard also works best with scalable fonts, i.e., TrueType fonts.
-These fonts can be scaled precisely to get the necessary height and width.
+Print Wizard works best with scalable fonts, i.e., TrueType or OpenType fonts.
+These fonts can be scaled precisely to get the necessary height.
+If fixed-pitch, they can be sized independently in the horizontal dimension to get the correct printing width.